Bosnia and Herzegovina - Country Commercial Guide

 • Generation equipment for hydro and thermal (coal) power plants

-• Equipment for wind and solar farms
+• Generation equipment for wind and solar farms

 Opportunities

 Most of the Yugoslav-era coal-fired plants in BiH will age out of their useful life in the next 5-10 years; thus, BiH is looking for opportunities to upgrade existing infrastructure and build new infrastructure primarily in hydro and wind power but also in coal.
 Chinese and Russian companies have expressed interest in many power generation projects but only one has been completed.
 In 2016, the Chinese company Dongfang International Corporation completed construction of the Stanari coal-fired power plant in the RS.
 The project was a collaboration of the Chinese Development Bank (CDB), the energy company EFT Group, Dongfang International Corporation, and the RS government.
 The CDB provided EFT Group with a structured loan of $455 million, accounting for 65 percent of the project’s total estimated cost of $715 million.
-In April 2014, EPBiH chose a consortium consisting of China’s Gezhouba Group and Guangdong Electric Power Design Institute for the construction of a 450 megawatt (MW) coal-fired unit known as “Tuzla 7” at its Tuzla power plant; construction costs are estimated at around $850 million.
+In April 2014, EPBiH chose a consortium consisting of China’s Gezhouba Group and Guangdong Electric Power Design Institute for the construction of a 450-megawatt (MW) coal-fired unit known as “Tuzla 7” at its Tuzla power plant; construction costs were estimated at around $850 million.
 The construction of this largest post-war investment in BiH’s energy sector has been delayed and is still on hold.
-It remains unclear when or if the project will start.
+It remains unclear when or if the project will be restarted.

 In November 2019, the Federation energy ministry launched its first competitive round for bidding on oil and gas exploration and exploitation licenses at four blocks in the Dinaric and Panonian basin regions.
 According to estimates of the geology institute of the Federation, the territory of the Dinaric Alps could potentially contain deposits of about one billion barrels of oil.
 However, there has been little investor interest in pursuing these licenses.